© 2018 Miraculo Inc. All Rights Reserved

 But life is still hard.
 Children don’t always choose to live up to their potential, and that grieves your heart.
 Friends and family members die.
 Cancer strikes.
 Bankruptcy pulls the rug out from under you.
 Tragedies and catastrophes happen all the time – some global, some right in your own home.

 Still, I choose to love God and believe that He is good.
 I seek His wisdom by reading His Word.
-But I have questions.
+Yet I have questions.

 I have questions for God.
 I bet you do too.
 I think that is exactly the definition of supernatural.
 If God is God – supernatural – and we are only natural, we will not be able to fully understand.
 Not until our eyes are opened when we meet Him face to face.
 That’s where the faith part comes in.
 I love the hope I feel when I remember 1 Corinthians 13:12 (KJV), which says: